 - Purchase emergency escape ladders for safe exit through windows.

 After the fire, expect for there to be substantial fire and potential water damage.
 Contact a professional for Santa Rosa Beach restoration that offers both water and fire restoration in Santa Rosa Beach services.
 Obviously, a fire would lead to fire damage, but it can cause water damage, thanks to the firefighters’ hoses.

 If hoses were used to put out the fire, look for restoration companies that cover any water damage in Santa Rosa Beach Florida.
 This includes mold remediation.

 A house fire is no joke, and they’re most likely to happen during the winter months.
 Incorporate the tips above to keep your home safe and happy this winter season.

-If you need help restoring your home after a fire, call 850-660-1473 for a free estimate today.
+If you need help to restore your home after a fire, call 850-660-1473 for a free in-home inspection today.